'Hard water' is water with a higher concentration of natural minerals. The minerals come from the ground and rocks near or in the water source.

 Please know that we don't recommend using softeners on kitchen taps, especially for babies and people on sodium-restricted diets.

-If you do choose to install a softener, please make sure it is WRAS-approved and installed by a WaterSafe-approved plumber.
+If you do wish to use a softener, please make sure it is

 Glad you asked!
 We supply some areas with blended water, which is water from more than one source (like reservoirs and rivers).
 This means blended water can vary in hardness, and sometimes be hard.